andrefigas/apimockdata/README.md

 # Start your project without API

-Do you wanna start a project but you haven't API yet.
+Do you wanna start a project but you haven't API yet?
 Keep calm, you can use a offline flavor using local JSON files like a response, so when you have a API ready, you change to online flavor like this sample.

 To test my code on your device/emulator, this is a suggest flow: